MarwahHatamleh/MarwahHatamleh/README.md

 - 👩‍💻 I'm currently working on some projects to T-shaped my skills and knowledge in this path

-- 🧠 I'm currently learning Next.js and TypeScript with PostgreSQL
+- 🧠 I'm currently working to build a project using  Next.js and TypeScript with PostgreSQL

 - 💬 I'm looking to collaborate on  a project

 - 📫 How to reach me: hatamleh.marwah@gmail.comI

-- 📄 Know about my experiences : JS , HTML5 , CSS, React.js , Node.js , PostgreSQL, MongoDB , TypeScript and Next.js
+- 📄 Know about my experiences : JS , HTML5 , CSS, React.js , Node.js , PostgreSQL, MongoDB , TypeScript , Next.js , TS , Hooks , Express.js

 - ⚡️ Fun fact: I love coding and facing a lot of problems in it
 <a href="https://www.java.com" target="blank">